twaslowski/grammr/README.md

 ## Roadmap

+Beyond the features mentioned above, I'm also looking to make the technology stack more robust.
+I believe that this application should _really_ be able to scale to complexity, so I'm investing a lot of time and energy into keeping the architecture as clean as possible.

+Features and improvements will include:

-- [ ] A frontend
+- [ ] A proper CI/CD pipeline, including automated deployment (halfway there)
-- [ ] Error correction
-- [ ] More languages
+- [ ] Building a frontend.
+Possibly web-app, possibly cross-platform apps.
-- [ ] Benchmarking
+- [ ] Benchmarking against quality regression of prompts
-- [ ] Faster alternatives for language detection and different translation services as alternatives to OpenAI
+- [ ] A fully event-driven architecture, where the Telegram Bot runs as an entirely different service only passing messages to the rest of the application.
+The _core_ will simply be a server responding to events and HTTP requests.
+- [ ] Adding several more languages, which means creating additional sidecars for morphological analyis.
+This might mean moving to an event-driven architecture here as well.

+I'll likely experiment with RabbitMQ in the near future to implement a more robust decoupling of the components.

 ## Domain Language